florish/florish/_drafts/shortening-the-feedback-loop.md

 ## Move out extra work

+We use Trello's checklists a lot for dividing work into smaller parts.
+While working on features, we sometimes saw initial five item checklists expand to twenty or even thirty cards.

+The first time this happened, we muddled through, anding up with a pull request containg about a hundred commits and thousands of lines of code.
+This is not good for all kinds of reasons, one being that reviewing such a large amount of code is difficult to do.

+Instead of expanding the feature along the way, consider moving parts of the original feature to new cards.
+(Trello support this by offering a "Convert to Card" feature for every checklist item.)

+This allows you to focus on the core feature at hand, without having to remember some parts are still missing, as Trello is keeping the information for you.

+OUTLINE:

 * Create new cards for non-essential functionality
 * Avoid putting multiple cards into a single pull request